john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     >>> math.pi
     3.141592653589793

 Once you `import math`, you can do `help(math)` to learn what options are availble.
-Similarly, you can also do `help(math.sqrt)` to learn more about that.
+Similarly, you can also do `help(math.sqrt)` to learn more about something specific.
 If you have a question, just ask Python.

 #### Just for Fun